HarshXTrisha/locus_kaizen/mobile-optimization-guide.md

-# 📱 Mobile Optimization Guide for Locus
+# 📱 Mobile Optimization Guide for QuestAI

-## 🎯 **Complete Mobile Optimization Implementation**

-Your Locus personal test portal now has **full mobile optimization** that automatically detects mobile devices and renders mobile-specific components **without affecting your desktop version at all**.
+Your QuestAI personal test portal now has **full mobile optimization** that automatically detects mobile devices and renders mobile-specific components **without affecting your desktop version at all**.

 ## 🚀 **What's Been Implemented**